Delta wing: Design variations

 Variants of the delta wing plan offer improvements to the basic configuration.

 Cropped delta – tip is cut off.
 This helps maintain lift outboard and reduce wingtip flow separation (stalling) at high angles of attack.
 Most deltas are cropped to at least some degree.

 In the compound delta, double delta or cranked arrow, the leading edge is not straight.
 Typically the inboard section has increased sweepback, creating a controlled high-lift vortex without the need for a foreplane.
-Examples include the Saab Draken fighter and the experimental General Dynamics F-16XL.
-The ogee delta (or ogival delta) used on the Anglo-French Concorde Mach 2 airliner is similar, but with the two sections and cropped wingtip merged into a smooth ogee curve.
+Examples include the Saab Draken fighter, the experimental General Dynamics F-16XL, and the Hawker Siddeley HS.
+138 VTOL concept.
+The ogee delta (or ogival delta) used on the Anglo-French Concorde supersonic airliner is similar, but with the two sections and cropped wingtip merged into a smooth ogee curve.

 Tailed delta – adds a conventional tailplane (with horizontal tail surfaces), to improve handling.
 Common on Soviet types such as the Mikoyan-Gurevich MiG-21.

 Canard delta – Many modern fighter aircraft, such as the JAS 39 Gripen, the Eurofighter Typhoon and the Dassault Rafale use a combination of canard foreplanes and a delta wing.